theepeekaa/R_project/README.md

 ### Business Task:(ASK)
 1. How do annual members and casual riders use Cyclistic bikes differently?

+### Data Set:

+The last tweleve months data: https://divvy-tripdata.s3.amazonaws.com/index.html

+Downloaded the data from Feb 2021 to Jan 2022

+As the data size is huge, I used R for data cleaning

 ### Tools used:

 R for Data Cleaning and Tableau for Visualization

 ### Prepare and Process: